Create a planning report story

 You'll add a second slide to include information on the 20th and 21st centuries.

-- In the lower right of the guided tour block, click New Slide.
+16. At the bottom of the guided tour block, click the New Slide button.

 The first building boom, post annexation, occurred from 1868 to 1914.
 Filling of land along the waterfront for railroad tracks and warehouses was key for the port.